Bullseye198/DiscoverMars/README.md

 So we got our first pictures of Mars :)

 How to open project:
-- This project needs Android Studio 4.1 or newer.
+- This project needs Android Studio  4.0 RC 1 or newer.
+- If you have problems building the project:
+- We use Gradle-6.1.1
-In Android Studio, go to Help->Check For Updates->Configure updates... and there check the box for Automatically check updates for, and switch to Canary Channel, or Beta Channel, depending on which one you prefer, and update to the newest version.
+In Android Studio, go to Help->Check For Updates->Configure updates... and there check the box for Automatically check updates for, and switch to Beta Channel, or Canary Channel, depending on which one you prefer, and update to the newest version.
 - Newest Gradle version and newest SDK version are needed
 - For SDK go to File->Settings->Appearance&Behavior->System Settings->Android SDK and set the the newest Android API Level, and click apply.